saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach/README.md

 ## Overveiw of Our Method

 ![Illustration](./images/overview_toy.png)
-> This paper first tackles the problem of the worst-class error rate instead of the standard error rate averaged over all classes.
-For example, a three-class classification task with class-wise error rates of 10%, 10%, and 40% has a worst-class error rate of 40\%, whereas the average is 20% under the class-balanced condition.
-To avoid overfitting in worst-class error minimization using a rich hypothesis set such as Deep Neural Networks (DNNs), we design a problem formulation for bounding the worst-class error instead of achieving zero worst-class error.
-Moreover, to correctly bound the worst-class error, we propose a boosting approach that ensembles DNNs.
+> This paper tackles the problem of the worst-class error rate, instead of the standard error rate averaged over all classes.
+For example, a three-class classification task with class-wise error rates of 10%, 10%, and 40% has a worst-class error rate of 40%, whereas the average is 20% under the class-balanced condition.
+The worst-class error is important in many applications.
+For example, in a medical image classification task, it would not be acceptable for the malignant tumor class to have a 40\% error rate, while the benign and healthy classes have a 10\% error rates.
+To avoid overfitting in worst-class error minimization using Deep Neural Networks (DNNs), we design a problem formulation for bounding the worst-class error instead of achieving zero worst-class error.
+Moreover, to correctly bound the worst-class error, we propose a boosting approach which ensembles DNNs.
-We provide training and generalization worst-class error bounds, which also provide new insight into imbalanced classification tasks.
-Experimental results show that the algorithm reduces worst-class test error rates while avoiding overfitting to the training set.
+We give training and generalization worst-class-error bound.
+Experimental results show that the algorithm lowers worst-class test error rates while avoiding overfitting to the training set.

 ## Requirements
 <!-- All codes are written by Python 3.7, and 'requirements.txt' contains required Python packages. -->